tudtude/Chat-React-SocketIO/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Chat application with React and socket.io

-## Available Scripts
+This app was basic chat application dose not incluse database, it was fucus on React and socket.io

-In the project directory, you can run:
+## Get install

 ### `npm start`